-Coastal Fisheries State Wildlife Grants
+State Wildlife Grants Submittal Guidelines

 Project Scope

-The Coastal Fisheries Division of the Texas Parks and Wildlife Department (TPWD) is requesting proposals from organizations and agencies interested in partnering with the TPWD to implement high-priority portions of the Texas Conservation Action Plan (TCAP).
-TPWD will make funding available to support cooperative, cost-share projects that will further the conservation of wildlife species designated as “Species of Greatest Conservation Need” in the TCAP.
-The origin of this funding is the State Wildlife Grants (SWG) program, which is a federal assistance program for state wildlife conservation agencies.
-The purpose of the SWG program is to support proactive conservation efforts.
-The areas of focus for research should be in the following areas:
+The Coastal Fisheries Division of the Texas Parks and Wildlife Department (TPWD) is requesting proposals from organizations and agencies interested in partnering with the TPWD to implement federally funded grant projects that address high-priority portions of the State Wildlife Action Plan for Texas (SWAP).
+TPWD will make funding available to support cooperative, cost-share projects that will further the conservation of wildlife species designated as “Species of Greatest Conservation Need” (SGCN) in the SWAP.
+The origin of this funding is the State Wildlife Grants (SWG) program, which is a federal assistance program that directly awards funding only to state wildlife conservation agencies.
+The purpose of the SWG program is to support proactive conservation efforts for animal species, that are rare or declining, and considered to be at risk of endangerment.
+Due to restrictions in the program's authorizing language, proposals for law enforcement, education, recreation, and activities for the primary purpose of conserving or managing populations of plant species, are not eligible for SWG funding unless otherwise stated in a Request for Proposals (RFP) topic.

 Background